LArSoft/larsoft.github.io/wiki/Special_Instructions_for_Major_Releases.md

-Special Instructions for Major Releases(#Special-Instructions-for-Major-Releases)
+Special Instructions for Major Releases
 ====================================================================================

 See the [LArSoft release naming policy](LArSoft_release_naming_policy)

 When making a major release upgrade, we make a final release in the current series and then build the new major release from the final tag of the old major release.

-Simple cases(#Simple-cases)
+Simple cases
 ------------------------------

 -   This release has not required a release candiate branch.